FanchenBao/react-native-sliding-drawer/README.md

 ### 2. [NonSlideOpen](./example/src/NonSlideOpen)

-The drawer itself is invisible at rest.
 Upon pressing a button, the drawer opens up.
-To close the drawer, one can press the button again or drag the drawer in the opposite direction.
+Press the button again, the drawer closes.
+It works with or without the peekable section.

 <table>
   <tr>